kumarpriyanshu09/my-Portfolio/docs/DEPLOYMENT_GUIDE.md

     ```
     *Note: Enabling static export may disable or change the behavior of certain Next.js features like API routes or dynamic rendering strategies.*

-2. Build the static site:
+2. Build and export the static site:
     ```bash
-    npm run build
+    npm run build && npx next export
     # or
-    yarn build
+    yarn build && yarn next export
     # or
-    pnpm build
+    pnpm build && pnpm next export
     ```

-3. The static files will be generated in the `out` directory by default.
+    This will generate the static files in the `out` directory by default.

 ## Environment Configuration